sanjidaorpi/ADIN-Landing/README.md

 # ADIN Landing Page

-Build Notes:
+Build Notes

-Decisions I'm proud of: I spent a lot of time considering how the animation on the multicolor tag should look.
-I went back and forth between different animations types all using a sliding carousel approach.
-Although the spacing between each word doesn't match exactly to the design, upon many different iterations I decided that to achieve the centering effect on one word at a time it looked best to add this space instead of having the words jitter left and right or not be exactly centered.
-Between the many different iteration of animations I tried out, i think this is the most satisfying!
-But I'm very curious as to how other feel about it and would love to get user feddback to adjust the feel/softness of that effect.
-I am also proud of the other animations which apply a gradient sweep effect on some text which I think came out quite nice after a bunch of tweaking on speed and size.
-On desktop view I achieved a close clone of the design I would say, which I'm proud of.

-Tradeoffs: Like I mentioned above, the spacing between the words on the colored tags was a tradeoff I made to land a more seamless/soft look as it was jittery or uncentered in approaches that matched the Figma design spacing exactly.
-Additionally, the navigation bar which I created a separate layout for for on mobile layout, there could be another way of getting a small naigation bar instead of switching to a drop down potentially.

-Fast Follows: Making the responsiveness to different screen sizes smoother if possible and changing the mobile layout a bit, specifically the navigation layout and maybe changing the hamburger option based on feedback and what others think of it.
-I'm currently working on making the space above the live reports smaller on mobile view but I could see that maybe not being shown on mobile view at all or requiring a button click to pop up / lead to another page.
-I would love to make adjustments on the responsiveness based on feedback from design.

-Overall, I'd love any/all feedback on these choices and I appreciate it in advance!!!
+Decisions I'm Proud Of:
+One of the most thoughtfully developed elements was the animation on the multicolor tag.
+I explored multiple animation styles, using a sliding carousel approach.
+While the final spacing between words does not match the original design exactly, I determined that a slightly adjusted spacing provided the best centering effect and visual consistency.
+Approaches that adhered strictly to the Figma spacing often caused jitter or misalignment, which negatively impacted the overall feel.
+After multiple iterations, this current version felt the most balanced and visually smooth but I am curious to see what other think of the other animations like sliding between words and less fade time.

+I also spent time refining the gradient sweep animations on select text elements.
+After experimenting with timing and scale, I was able to create a transition that feels responsive and polished.

+On desktop view, I believe the design closely matches the intended spec and performs well.

+Tradeoffs:
+To achieve smoother motion in the multicolor tag animation, I intentionally deviated from the exact design spacing.
+This decision was made to avoid jittering or misalignment during animation, which occurred when using strict word spacing.
+The result is a more stable and visually appealing effect, at the cost of precise spacing fidelity.

+Another tradeoff involves the rainbow gradient under the hero section on mobile devices.
+The animation occasionally misaligns or jumps on smaller screens.
+I am considering removing it from the mobile view to ensure a smoother transition and cleaner experience.

+Fast Follows:
+Improve responsiveness across screen sizes, particularly:

+Refining layout under the hero section

+Adjusting spacing and positioning around the "Live Reports" tab on mobile

+Update the Supported by Humans card:

+Currently, all cards display Ryan Hoover as a placeholder to demonstrate animation functionality.
+These will be updated with accurate supporter data if I can have access to those details.

+Replace placeholder content in the FAQ section:
+One of the answers I didn't find on the current live site so I need the details to update that.

+Continue testing and adjusting layout and animations based on user feedback, with a focus on improving the fluidity of the multicolor tag and refining mobile interactions.